 When I arrived at the turnoff, there was a dusty turnoff that seeme to lead into the hills

-(image from google maps street view)
+(image courtesy of google maps street view)

-There were two cars at the intersection on the road that I was on, and they watched in utter bewilderment why a vehicle from NJ is crawling onto this weird dusty track.
+There were two cars at the intersection on the road that we were on, and they watched in utter bewilderment why a vehicle from NJ is crawling onto this weird dusty track.
 The surface was sandy and loose, and very hollow, almost as if underneath the sand there were pockets of air that collapsed as I drove over them, so I needed 4WD in this section.
 The road seemed to cross over itself a bunch of times almost like a maze, so I had to resort pulling out my GPS to see satellite images so I can trace my “steps” to the destination.
 Finally after a few more minutes of driving/looking around, we spot it in the distance.

 Long before GPS and modern pilot instrumentation, airmail pilots had to rely on visual ground “beacons” to help them navigate their way around the nation.
 Deployed in 1924, these beacons helped mail get delivered 2 days faster by allowing pilots to continue flying at night, as they no longer had to land and load the mail onto rail cars, and at it’s peak, there were 285 of these beacons across the nation.
 If you look closely, in one of the photos you will notice a “box” outline on the ground where something once stood.
 In this box stood a tower that would light up the arrow so the pilots could see it clearly at night.
 Most of these beacons on the east coast have been destroyed, a few pieces remain on private property, but out west, many remain waiting to be found like a classic western treasure hunt.
 This particular beacon indicated a heading for the Chicago to San Francisco route.